andrea-allen/compressnets/README.md

 # compressnets

-To use `compressnets`, install the package via the PyPi (or TestPyPi) index via `pip install -i https://test.pypi.org/simple/ compressnets`.
+Compressnets is a Python package designed to compress high-resolution temporal network data (eg. contact networks) to lower resolution, while maintaining important temporal structural features.

-Compressnets is a package designed for taking sequences of static networks (represented as adjacency matrices) and compressing them to a user-specified reduced number of adjacency matrices.
+Compressnets is designed for taking sequences of static networks (represented as adjacency matrices) and compressing them to a user-specified reduced number of adjacency matrices.
 For example, say you have contact data at the resolution of 20 seconds, over the course of 24 hours, which can be represented as 4,320 adjacency matrices.